carpentries-incubator/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 % in brawl_at_allen.tex
 \chapter{The Battle}

 \textbf{Note:} \textit{This version of the death of Uail is not correct.
-Also Cnocha is not in Lochlann but in Ireland.}
+Also Cnocha is not in Lochlann but in Ireland.}\\
 ```

 This formatting helps differentiate the note from the rest of the text.
+The double slash at the end creates a linebreak, which physically separates the note from the rest of the chapter.

 Another option would be to place this in a footnote.
 This is done with the `\footnote{}` command.
 The argument will be the text of the footnote.
 (We could leave the bold/italics, but will remove them for now.)